 Not only does the team build robots, but it also emphasizes the importance of community outreach through its Helping Hounds program.
 Every year the team organizes robotics demonstrations including ones at local elementary school science fairs, Boys & Girls Clubs, at Girl Scout meetings, as well as at our own school.
 In addition, the team is involved in team volunteer events outside of meetings at Northwest Harvest and helps to host FLL Qualifier Matches.

-In order to manage a team of over eighty students efficiently, we divide our club into five sub-teams: Build, Programming, Public Relations, Media, and Web.
+In order to manage a team of over ninety students efficiently, we divide our club into six sub-teams: Build, Programming, Public Relations, Media, CAD and Web.
 Each of these sub-teams is under one of two divisions: Engineering or Communications.
-All members join a sub-team of their choosing.
-However, these teams are not completely set, so members are welcome to affiliate with multiple different sub-teams.
+All members join a sub-team of their choosing, however these teams are not set in stone, so members are welcome to affiliate with multiple different sub-teams.

-Build is the sub-team that oversees the design, construction, and test of robots for the FRC competition and any off-season projects the team conducts.
-The purpose of the team is to teach members about the practical application of the science and math they learn during school, and to inspire them to pursue careers in STEM-related fields.
+Build is the sub-team that oversees the design, construction, and testing of the robots for the FRC competition and any off-season projects the team conducts.
+The purpose of the team is to teach members about the practical application of the science and math they learn in school, and to inspire them to pursue careers in STEM-related fields.

 Members utilize and help in designing Computer Aided Designs made on OnShape.
 Then the Build sub-team is in charge of putting those pieces together, as well as modifying them in order to finish the physical robot that our team will use in competition.